huggingface/blog/audio-datasets.md

  }
 ```

-The `cast_column` method makes it trivial to upsample or downsample audio datasets as you require.
+To summarise, the `cast_column` method makes it trivial to upsample or downsample audio datasets as you require.

 ### 2. Pre-Processing Function